Probabilistic programming

 2.2 Stan

-Stan does support some variational inference, although last time I checked (2017) it was insufficiently flexible todo anything useful for me and not recommended.
+Stan does support some variational inference, not just Monte Carlo sampling, although last time I checked (2017) the variational stuff was insufficiently flexible to do anything useful for me and not recommended.

 See the Stan notebook.